kev-m/pyCoilGen/docs/configuration.md

 The calculated 3D surface is stored in `layout_surface_mesh` property.

+- `--cross_sectional_points` (Type: list of float, Default: [0, 0])

+This parameter describes the 2D profile of the conductor surface.

+The default values of `[0,0]` instructs the application to generate a 10-sided circular profile with a radius  determined by the `--conductor_thickness` parameter.

+A custom shape defined by specifying the x/y co-ordinates in metres in a 2xm array of the form `[[x0, x1, x2, x3, ...], [y0, y1, y2, y3, ...]]`.

 - `--save_stl_flag` (Type: bool, Default: True)

 Flag to save the swept conductor profile to an .stl file.